lfrank23/lfrank23.github.io/contact.md

+---
 layout: page
 title: "Contact"
 permalink: /contact/
+---

-This is not a contact page.
+This is not a contact page; this is hardly a page at all!